 Lithium batteries have by far the longest life in devices such as this and are worth the extra expense.

-UPDATE: We recently got a couple more of a different model: The Glentronics Water Alarm reconmmended by a reader where the sensor can be placed 6 feet from the electronic alarm, which we mounted considerably higher than the sensor.
-This way, we can be sure that alarm won’t be flooded before we hear it.
+UPDATE: We recently bought a different model.
+A reader recommended the Glentronics Water Alarm.
+You can place the sensor 6 feet from the electronic alarm, which we mounted considerably higher than the sensor.
+This way, we are sure to hear the alarm before it becomes flooded.

-EXTRA: Reader Chris Munson sent me an email telling how his boat had been saved once by these and another time headed off quite a bit of water damage.
+EXTRA: Reader Chris Munson sent me an email.
+He told me how his boat had been saved once.
+Another time he headed off quite a bit of water damage.
 He gave me permission to share it here:

 Here’s your “Quick Start” to everything you need to know when living on a boat: